MileHacker Logo

 Snorkeling & Diving

-Gear can be rented, but many prefer their own Snorkeling mask and snorkel for fit and hygiene.
-Fins are easy to rent.
+Gear are available for rent, but many prefer their own Snorkeling mask and snorkel for fit and hygiene.
+Fins are straightforward to rent.
 Diving gear comes from good dive shops.

 • Personal mask and snorkel for comfort.